Kuwaiti oil fires: Documentaries

+Peter V. Hobbs also narrated a short amateur documentary titled Kuwait Oil Fires that followed the University of Washington's Cloud and Aerosol Research Group as they flew through, around, and above the smoke clouds and took samples, measurements, and videos of them in their Convair C-131 aerial laboratory.

 Comparable incidents

-During the second US invasion of Iraq in 2003, approximately 40 oil wells were set on fire in the Persian Gulf within Iraqi territory, ostensibly to once again hinder the invasion.
+During the 2003 invasion of Iraq, approximately 40 oil wells were set on fire in the Persian Gulf within Iraq by Iraqi forces, ostensibly to hinder the invasion.
 The Kuwait Wild Well Killers, who successfully extinguished 41 of the Kuwait oil well fires in 1991, used their experience to tackle blazes in the Iraqi Rumaila oilfields in 2003.